carlosdamazio/zend-rest-example/README.md

 # Simple Zend Example
-This is my example of doing a REST API with Zend 3 MVC without using Zend REST Client or Server.
+This is my example of doing a REST API with Zend 3 MVC.
 It contains the API for a property called "categories", and an Angular 7 app for interfacing the whole process.

 ## Installation